simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 ## Potential Limitations
 - *Practical limitations of the study*

-The computational thinking ability of the children may affect the study.
+The existing computational thinking ability of the participants may affect the study.
 If they have already developed sequential thinking skills, the intervention may show no effect between the pre and post tests.